Greater Manchester's Local Industrial Strategy

 - Summary of the consultation responses - GM Consult website

 - Our People, Our Place - Greater Manchester Strategy

-GMCA's commitment to basing strategic choices on the highest quality evidence available has been re-affirmed by the establishment of the Greater Manchester Independent Prosperity Review.
-The Review is being led by a panel of independent experts chaired by Professor Diane Coyle (Bennett Professor of Public Policy, University of Cambridge).
-The other members of the panel are:
+Greater Manchester’s commitment to basing strategic choices on the highest quality evidence available has been re-affirmed by the Greater Manchester Independent Prosperity Review.
+Led by a panel of independent leading experts, the Review developed the evidence on which the Local Industrial Strategy is based.

 - Professor Diane Coyle: Bennett Professor of Public Policy, University of Cambridge, and Chair of the Greater Manchester Independent Prosperity Review

 - Stephanie Flanders: Head of Bloomberg Economics

 - Professor Ed Glaeser: Fred and Eleanor Glimp Professor of Economics, Harvard University

 - Professor Mariana Mazzucato: Professor in the Economics of Innovation, University College London

 - Professor Henry Overman: Professor of Economic Geography, London School of Economics, and Director of the What Works Centre for Local Economic Growth

 - Darra Singh: Government and Public Sector Lead at Ernst and Young (EY)